 - LinguistNowDescAndActivityHumanOrMachine: This field tells the service whether to employ human or machine translation services for incoming customer content.
 For security reasons, this should always be set to machine unless your company is comfortable with the risk that human linguists will be translating customer generated content, which is far more likely than agent-generated content to contain embedded personal data.
 Review the Language I/O policy on personal data embedded in CRM content before you switch this field to human.

-- LinguistNowEmailDraftHumanOrMachine:This value can be set to either human or machine and will tell the service which of these types of translation services to employ for translation of agent responses entered into the standard visual editor.
-Because agent responses can be controlled by the company and can always exclude use of personal data, it is more safe to employ human translation services for agent response translation.
+- LinguistNowEmailDraftHumanOrMachine:This value can be set to either human or machine and will tell the app which of these types of translation services to employ for translation of agent responses entered into the standard visual editor on the feed tab.
+Because agent responses can be controlled by the company and can always exclude personal data, it is safer to employ human translation services for agent response translation.
 Review the Language I/O policy on personal data embedded in CRM content before you switch this field to human.

-- LinguistNowLocaleFieldName: Set this field to the field name created or chosen in Step 3 above.
+- LinguistNowLocaleFieldName: Enter the field name of the custom field you have chosen to store the language of the case.
 Ensure that __c is appended to the end as shown in the screenshot.

-- LinguistNowStatusOnPending: Translation status messages coming from the Language I/O server will display in the Case unless those values are overwritten here and/or in the next field.
-If a custom status message is entered here, this is the status that will display when a translation has been requested but the translation is still pending - as can be the case for a few minutes with human translation requests.
-So "Translation pending" would be appropriate.
+- LinguistNowStatusOnPending: If a custom status message is entered here, this is the status that will display in the standard case status field when a translation has been requested but the translation is still pending.
+A value such as "Translation pending" would be appropriate.

-- LinguistNowStatusOnUpdate: Translation status messages coming from the Language I/O server will display in the Case unless those values are overwritten here and/or in the previous field.
-If a custom status messages is entered here, this is the status that will display when a requested translation has been pushed back into the Case.
-"Translation complete" would be appropriate.
+- LinguistNowStatusOnUpdate: If a custom status messages is entered here, this is the status that will display in the standard case status field when a requested translation has been pushed back into the case.
+A value such as "Translation complete" would be appropriate.